rust-stuco/lectures/week4/slides.md

 # Recap: Strings

-* Strings are complicated!
-* Rust chooses to make correct handling of `String` data the default
+* Rust chooses to have UTF-8 `String`s as the default
-    * Programmers have to put more thought into handling UTF-8 upfront
+    * Programmers have to think about handling unicode upfront
-    * The complexity of strings is more apparent in Rust
+    * The complexity brought on by encodings is more apparent in Rust
-    * But this prevents you from dealing with errors non-ASCII characters later!
+    * But this prevents having to deal with non-ASCII characters later!
-* The standard library offers a lot of methods for [`String`](https://doc.rust-lang.org/std/string/struct.String.html) and [`&str`](https://doc.rust-lang.org/std/primitive.str.html) types to help handle these complex situations correctly
+* The standard library offers many methods for [`String`](https://doc.rust-lang.org/std/string/struct.String.html) and [`&str`](https://doc.rust-lang.org/std/primitive.str.html) types to help handle these complex situations correctly

 ---